 If the boat must be left on its lift, remove the drain plug so the weight of accumulated rainwater will not collapse the lift.
 (If the tidal surge reaches the boat, it will be flooded, but to leave the plug in place is likely to result in more serious structural damage.)
 Tie the boat securely to its lifting machinery to prevent the boat from swinging or drifting away.
+Some boats survived on their lifts when their owners used heavy straps to attach them to well-secured cleats on the dock.
 Plug the engine's exhaust outlet and strip the boat.
 Make sure cockpit drains are free of debris.